angelabove00/FinMark-Auth-Service-MS2/README.md

 **How to Run the App

 1. Clone the repository to your local machine.
-2. Open the project folder and run npm install to install all required packages.
+2. Open the project folder and run npm install to install all required dependencies.
-3. In the root of the project, create a file named .env with the following content:
+3. In the root of the project, create a file named .env.
+You can refer to the provided .env.example file for the required environment variables.
+The file should include the following:

-PORT=5000
-MONGO_URI=mongodb://localhost:27017/finmark-auth
-JWT_SECRET=secretonly123

-5. Start the server by running npm start in the terminal.
+4. Start the server by running npm start in the terminal.

 **Milestone 2 Notes
 1. What Was Set Up and Why